Overland Park Domestic Battery Lawyer

 Battery is knowingly or recklessly causing bodily harm to another person or knowingly causing physical contact with another person when done in a rude, insulting, or angry manner.
 The penalty for battery depends on two factors: (1) the seriousness of the harm and (2) the nature of the victim.
 In short, the more serious the harm, the more serious the penalties.
 And, if the victim is involved in law enforcement in virtually any way, the seriousness of the penalties increases.

-Under Kansas law, an assault happens when an accused person knowingly places another person in reasonable apprehension of immediate bodily harm if the crime is committed (1) with a deadly weapon, (2) while disguised, or (3) with the intent to commit a felony, the crime is classified as aggravated and is a felony.
+Under Kansas law, an assault happens when an accused person knowingly places another person in reasonable apprehension of immediate bodily harm.
+If the crime is committed (1) with a deadly weapon, (2) while disguised, or (3) with the intent to commit a felony, the crime is classified as aggravated and is a felony.

 What is Domestic Battery?

-Domestic battery is causing bodily harm to a person with whom the offender is involved or has been involved in a dating relationship or a family member or household member.
+Domestic battery is causing bodily harm to a person with whom the offender is involved or has been involved in a dating relationship or is a family member or household member.
 In general, causing bodily harm can be proven through bruising, cuts, or more serious injuries.
 While this form of domestic battery can be easily identified, the other form of domestic battery is a little less so.
 You can be charged with domestic battery through physical contact that is done in a rude, angry, or insulting manner.
 A lot of people are surprised by this when they are charged with otherwise playful activities that were taken the wrong way.

 Other charges commonly included with domestic battery: